 The ECE4U curriculum provides students the opportunity to take coursework that will prepare them for a wide variety of employment options working with young children and their families.

 The curriculum can be broken down into three general areas:

 The ECE4U program cohort classes can be reviewed here under "Course Schedule."

 UW-Whitewater University General Education Requirements can be found here.
 The courses you transfer to UW-Whitewater will determine which courses you need to take at the university.

 The PI-34 Requirements can be found here.
 As with the General Education Requirements, the courses you transfer to UW-Whitewater will determine which courses you will need to take.

 Once you are admitted to UW-Whitewater, the Admissions Department will create an Academic Advisement Report (AAR) for you.
 This document, available through WINS, lists every course requirement for the program.
-It also lists every course you transfer in to the University Your AAR will also reflect your articulation agreement.
-Any general education courses that you completed through your Technical College that transferred to UW-Whitewater will also appear there.
+Any courses that you completed through your Technical College that transferred to UW-Whitewater will also appear there.
 As you take coursework each semester, the AAR updates automatically and keeps track of your requirements and progress toward graduation.

-The course schedules below are two possible ways to complete the ECE4U program.
-They are designed around the cohort model: students each move through the courses at the same pace so that they are with the same group of peers throughout their time at UW-Whitewater.
+The course schedule below is one way to complete the ECE4U program.
+It is designed around the cohort model: students move through the courses at the same pace so they are with the same group of peers throughout their time at UW-Whitewater.